 Faster Processing Times

-Traditional direct debits take up to three working days before a response is received, meaning it could be up to three days before you realise that a customer payment has failed.
+Traditional direct debits suffers from a 2-3 working day response time, meaning it could be up to three days before you realise that a customer payment has failed.
 With PayTo through Ezypay, payment responses will be immediate, so there’s no waiting around to find out if the transaction has been successful or not.

-Payment mandates offer both positives and some complexity for SMEs.
-As your customers must authorise the mandate from within their banking app, there is significantly less chance of any fraudulent activity.
-Disputes should also decrease, as payment mandates provide almost irrefutable evidence that the consumer has agreed to be billed.
-Should the customer decline the mandate however, then you will receive real time notifications, giving you time to rectify the issue.
+Payment agreements offer both positives and some complexity for SMEs.
+As your customers must authorise the agreement from within their banking app, there is significantly less chance of any fraudulent activity.
+Disputes should also decrease, as payment agreements provide almost irrefutable evidence that the consumer has agreed to be billed.
+Should the customer decline the agreement however, then you will receive real time notifications, giving you time to rectify the issue.

 Customer Self Service

-Similarly, customers have the ability to move their mandate from one bank account to another with great ease.
-If they close their account or change their mind about which account they want to use, they can transfer all their mandates to the new account.
+Similarly, customers have the ability to move their agreement from one bank account to another with great ease.
+If they close their account or change their mind about which account they want to use, they can transfer all their agreement to the new account.
 This can all be done without the need to contact your business and ensures that the correct account is billed each time.